Adobe-Marketing-Cloud/aem-communities-srp-tools/README.md

 For example
 "curl -X POST http://localhost:4502/services/social/srp/cleanup?path=/content/usergenerated/asi/cloud -uadmin:admin"
 will delete everything under /content/usergenerated/asi/cloud.
-It will only delete content that the given user has read and delete access to.
-By default, things will be deleted in batches of approximately 100 items (it may not be exactly 100 because it tries to be intelligent about deleting subtrees.)
+By default, things will be deleted in batches of approximately 100 items (it may not be exactly
+100 because it tries to be intelligent about deleting subtrees.)
 This can be modified with the optional batchSize parameter (eg, batchSize=200 will do batches of 200).
-The tool will only delete data from the currently configured SRP and the user passed in must have the right to read and delete the data.
+The tool will only delete data from the currently configured SRP, and the user passed in must have the right to read and delete the data.